idexcelazure/azure-class/Thursday/Lab5/README.md

 You can use your dev VM as your Windows client in this lab

-* Navigate to your storage account in the portal
+* Create a storage account if you don't already have one.
+Make sure that it is a standard storage account type
 * Go to files
 * Create a new file share
 * Map the drive locally (on your "dev" VM) and ensure you can read/write to it